connexcs/docs/docs/guides/tshoot-signal.md

 # Troubleshoot Signalling
-Signalling is the process telephony systems use to manage functions such as device registration, as well as setup, maintainance, and tear-down of calls.
+Signalling is the process telephony systems use to establish a connection across a network or the internet.
+This includes functions such as device registration, as well as setup, maintainance, and tear-down of calls.
 While there are many different signalling protocols used for various types of deployments, ConnexCS uses the SIP protocol.

 **SIP (Session Initiation Protocol)** is used to communicate between the customer's equipment and the ConnexCS platform, and from ConnexCS to the providers/carriers that connect calls to the far-end.
 Messages are exchanged between each leg of a path, so the elements can agree to commnicate.
 Once a path is extablished, meaning all the elements between the customer and the far-end agree to carry the call, then the actual audio payload (see Media below) of the call may begin.
 While the call is up, SIP sends periodic confirmation, maintaining the call.
 When one end or the other hangs up, SIP then initiates the end of the call, as each point agrees to terminate the connection.